ZichengDuan/EZIGen/README.md

 Download the checkpoint(`checkpoint-200000.zip`, ~6.5GB) from [Google Drive](https://drive.google.com/file/d/1IEymR4Mk44SsL1eqAbgHXe5LBYL7ud81/view?usp=sharing), unzip it to your local folder.

 # Inference
-We provide inference code for both subject-driven generation task and subject-driven image editing.
+We provide inference code for both subject-driven generation tasks and subject-driven image editing.
+Exemplary results can be found in the `outputs` folder.

 Please first turn to `config/infer_config.yaml` to assign a correct checkpoint folder path (e.g. `checkpoint-200000/`).
 ## 1. Subject-Driven Generation & Human Content Generation
-The script for subject driven generation and human content generation is provided in `infer_generation.sh`:
+The script for subject-driven generation and human content generation is provided in `infer_generation.sh`:
 ```
 # infer_generation.sh
 python infer.py \